campbell000/blog/content/articles/fire-emblem-engage-date-story-marry-gameplay.md

 ### Information Management and Discovery
 As I said above: the issues above are annoyances, and depending on kind of player you are, some may be more egregious than others.

 But one major issue with *Engage* that doesn't seem to be present in online discourse is how *poor* the game's information management is.
-For a game where players need to know as much about the current battle as possible in order to win, I'm honestly shocked how much *Engage* regresses in this area.
+For a game where players need to know as much about the current battle as possible, I'm honestly shocked by how much *Engage* regresses in this area.

 For comparison's sake, let's start by taking a look at *Fire Emblem: Awakening*, a game released in 2012 on the 3DS.